 Because uncontrolled anger is part of the fight or flight system and causes physiological changes that can be observed the use of Biofeedback represents the starting point in helping the individual understand the physical aspects to their uncontrolled anger.
 Once the individual has learnt how to manage the physiological aspects of their anger CBT is used to identify the psychological triggers associated with their uncontrolled anger.
 In addition to the identification and etiology (origins) of these triggers faulty cognitions associated with the triggering events must be dismantled.

-If you are interested in receiving treatment for anger management, please click on the above BUTTON and make an appointment with IPS.
+If you are interested in receiving treatment for anger management, please click on the above Book Now and make an appointment with IPS.